The Transformative Power of Pilates

 The medical recommendations were overwhelming.
 The neurologist: pain medication and back surgery to relieve constant low back pain.
 Plus, a rib resection to alleviate nerve compression.
 TMJ specialists: jaw surgery on my right temporomandibular joint.
 The physiatrist injected steroids and encouraged continued physical therapy.

 It’s almost comical now when I look back at the array of appliances and props.
 A neck brace to drive and really, just move around, a bite-like retainer for my TMJ, a lower back brace to help with stability and decrease the pain, and special pillows and medications to sleep.

 Finally, in the fall of 1995, I gave in and decided to take the path of surgery.
-The first: rib resection in hopes of decreasing neck pain and possibly regain the use of my left hand and fingers.
+The first: rib resection in hopes of decreasing neck pain and possibly regaining the use of my left arm, hand, and fingers.

 The Healing Path of Pilates

 Before surgery, the physiatrist recommended the preparatory therapy of Pilates with Amy Anderson (A Living Art Centre), who specialized in Pilates rehabilitation.
 I’m forever grateful to Amy for introducing me to Pilates and setting me on the path of my Pilates healing journey.